 How much do you need to pay?

-The SG law requires you to pay a minimum of 9% of an employee’s notional earning base.
+The current Superannuation Guarantee (SG) law requires you to pay a minimum of 9.5% of an employee’s notional earning base for the 2013-14 financial year.

 For most employees’, the notional earnings base is pay for their normal working hours (excluding overtime) and is usually called ordinary time earnings (OTE).